shopware/docs/resources/guidelines/testing/store/README.md

     * **Statistics and Tracking**: Statistics and everything that has to do with data collection and tracking.

 * **[Store description German/English](../store/quality-guidelines-apps/README.md#app-descriptions-in-your-shopware-account)** - The app store description includes several points if the app can be used only in a specific country, so leave this clearly in the description.
 The German description is only mandatory if the app is to be offered in the German market.
-Furthermore, there must always be at least two images of the app in English, e.g., of the storefront and the admin.
+Furthermore, there must always be at least two images of the app in English, e.g., of the Storefront and the Admin.

 * **[Translations managed admin](../store/quality-guidelines-apps/README.md#fallback-language)** - We check if the app is available in all languages specified in your account.
 However, it is important that English is fallback if the app does not support any other language.